ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Classification labels which is located under the Microsoft 365 Security & Compliance Center offers the ability to both control the data flow of sensitive information and control the retention of data.
 Classifications labels consists of the following:

-* Sensitivity Labels – Allow label specific protection policy settings to be enforced.
+* Sensitivity labels – Allow label specific protection policy settings to be enforced.
-* Retention Labels – Allow label specific retention policy settings to be enforced.
+* Retention labels – Allow label specific retention policy settings to be enforced.

 Sensitivity labels can be applied in the supported Office applications either in Microsoft 365 Apps for enterprise, Office Online or using the Microsoft Information Protection unified labelling client.